About Greer County

 Property & Public Records

-Property and land records for Greer County are maintained by the Greer County Clerk, who serves as the County Recorder in Oklahoma's system.
-The office is located at the Greer County Courthouse, 201 W Jefferson Street, Mangum, OK 73554, and can be reached at (580) 782-3665.
-The County Clerk's office records and indexes all real estate documents including warranty deeds, quit claim deeds, mortgages, deeds of trust, releases, assignments, easements, right-of-way agreements, oil and gas leases, liens, judgments, and plat maps.
+Property and land records for Greer County are maintained by Greer County Clerk, who is the County Recorder in Oklahoma's system.
+The office is located at Greer County Courthouse, 201 W Jefferson Street, Mangum, OK 73554, and can be contacted through the office’s website.
+Greer County Clerk's office records and indexes all real estate documents including warranty deeds, quit claim deeds, mortgages, deeds of trust, releases, assignments, easements, right-of-way agreements, oil and gas leases, liens, judgments, and plat maps.

 - Recording fees are established by Oklahoma statute at 28 O.S.